~ Student Success Built on Sobriety ~

 CRC Clubhouse is NOW OPEN in McNary Hall

 The CRC Clubhouse is located in McNary Hall, Room 125.
 Access is from the north side of the building, on SW Jefferson.
 Entrance is a glass door by the bike racks.
 Look for a sign that says "Oregon State CRC Clubhouse."
 (You cannot access the CRC Clubhouse from within McNary Hall.)

-For students interested in becoming members or learning more about the CRC, the Clubhouse will be open to the public for free coffee hours on Mondays, Wednesdays, and Fridays from 10:00 a.m. - 12:00 p.m. throughout the 2013-2014 academic year.
+For students interested in becoming members or learning more about the CRC, the Clubhouse will be open to the public for free coffee hours on Mondays and Wednesdays from 12:15 - 2:15 p.m., and on Fridays from 10:00 - 11:00 a.m., throughout Winter Term.

 For many students leaving home for the first time, college is a place to live and learn independently.
 For some students, this transition involves high-risk drinking and drug use.
 College students between the ages of 18-25 have higher rates of substance use and abuse than any other demographic nationwide.
 Attitudes towards addiction and alcoholism among college students are unsupportive at best, and stigmatizing at worst.
 For example, a 22-year-old student was quoted as saying to one of his sober friends “You can’t say someone is an alcoholic until they leave college.
 Everyone drinks in college….”
 This quote shows the lack of understanding about addiction in general on campus.
 Furthermore, the college party environment is potentially dangerous for college students who have been in recovery from alcohol or drug addiction.
 The challenge for these students is how to maintain their sobriety and success in school, and still feel as if they are a member of the college community.